jakewaldron/PlexEmail/README.md

 * web_path - Path on the domain to the web page
 * web_delete_previous_images - True to delete all .jpg images in the web image folder prior to copying over current images

+#####Image Upload - If this option is enabled, image hosting will be used for web and email

+##Cloudinary - Sign up for a free account at: http://cloudinary.com/
+* upload_use_cloudinary - Use Cloudinary image hosting
+* upload_cloudinary_cloud_name - Cloudinary cloud name
+* upload_cloudinary_api_key - Cloudinary api key
+* upload_cloudinary_api_secret - Cloudinary api secret

 #####Email
 * email_enabled - Enable the creation and sending of an email
 * email_individually - True to send out emails individually to each address in the email_to setting